-- For Non-PoE, connect the Paging Server to a 48VDC power supply.
-See the figure on the left. - Note: Do not use both PoE and external power. - Alternatively, you can use our part# 010867 PoE Power Injector as a cost-effective option.
+- For Non-PoE, connect the SIP Paging Server to a 48VDC power supply.
+See the figure on the left. - Note: Do not use both PoE and external power.

 Chassis Ground

 If required, connect the earth grounding wire to the Chassis Ground.
 See the figure on the left.